Your Directors have pleasure in presenting their 19th Annual Report together with theAudited Accounts of the Company for the year ended March 31 2017:

 9. Public Deposits

 During the year under review your Company has not accepted any deposits frompublic/members in pursuance of section 73 of the Companies Act 2013 read with Companies[Acceptance of Deposits] Rules 2014.
-As at 31st March 2016 the Company has outstandingfixed deposit of ' 143816777/-(Including Accrued Interest)
+As at 31st March 2017 the Company has outstandingfixed deposit of ' 143816777/-(Including Accrued Interest)

 10. Sexual Harassment of Woman at Work place (Prevention Prohibition and Redressal)Act 2013.

-During the year under review we report that no case of sexual harassment against women employees atany of its work place were filed under Section 22 of the Sexual Harassment of Women atWorkplace (Prevention Prohibition and Redressal) Act 2013.
+During the year under review no cases of sexual harassment against women employees atany of its work place were filed under Section 22 of the Sexual Harassment of Women atWorkplace (Prevention Prohibition and Redressal) Act 2013.

 12. Directors Responsibility Statement

-(ii) the directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the company at the end of the financial year endedMarch 31 2017 & of the profit and loss of the Company for the financial year;
+(ii) That appropriate accounting policies have been selected & applied consistently& judgments and estimates made are reasonable & prudent so as to give a true &fair view of the state of affairs of the Company at the end of the financial year endedMarch 31 2017 & of the profit or Loss of the Company for the said year;

 14. Secretarial Audit